 Thermal treatments are used in the preservation of fruit derivatives and in manufacturing operations.
-The negative effects of these treatments include non-enzymatic browning, nutrient loss and the formation of undesirable by-products such as 5-hydroxy methylfurfural (HMF) (Ibarz, Pagan, & Garza, 1999).
+The negative effects of include these treatments non-enzymatic browning, nutrient loss and the formation of undesirable by-products such as 5-hydroxy methylfurfural (HMF) (Ibarz, Pagan, & Garza, 1999).
 Therefore, operation at low temperatures is of interest.